cansyl/DEEPScreen/README.md

 ## Development and Dependencies

-DEEPScreen is a collection of command-line based prediction models written in Python.
+DEEPScreen is a collection of command-line based prediction models written in Python 3.
 DEEPScreen was developed and tested in MacOS but it should run in any Unix-like operating system.

 Pre-trained ready-to-use prediction models are available [here](https://www.dropbox.com/sh/x1w9wqe1fxmdl1w/AACD7gV2vRFPgoN653WCRjaia?dl=0).
 However, it is possible to build and run the models (for any target protein, as long as the training data is provided) with the desired hyper-parameters on any standard computer with a Unix-like operating system.

-Please install all dependencies listed below:
+Please install all dependencies listed below.
+In the case that RDkit is installed via an environment, the other dependencies should be installed to the same environment as well.
+Also, Python version of the environment should be 3.

 #### [Tensorflow 1.12.0](https://github.com/tensorflow/tensorflow/releases/tag/v1.12.0)
 #### [tflearn 0.3.2](https://pypi.org/project/tflearn/)